InesFRibeiro/Machine-Learning-Project/README.md

 ### Description
 This project consisted of a kaggle competition.
 The goal was to build a predictive model that answered the question “Which customers are more likely to buy our products?” (binary classification problem) using the small quantity of data accessible from the customers database that contained general information about the customers and their behaviour in the website.

-We started by doing data pre-processing, feature selection, creating dummy variables (one hot encoding), balancing the dataset, scaling, feature engineering.
+We started by doing data pre-processing, feature selection, creating dummy variables (one hot encoding), balancing the dataset, scaling and feature engineering.
 Later, several algorithms were used to try to build a good model.
-Some of the algorithms include RandomForests, Neural Networks, GradientBoost, AdaBoost and VotingClassifier.
+Some of the algorithms include LogisticRegression, RandomForests, Neural Networks, GradientBoost and VotingClassifier.
 We tested different models, with different datasets and hyperparameters.

 The model was evaluated using the f1_score metric.